Sif: Identity of Sif's first husband

 Several identities have been suggested for Sif's first husband, the father of Ullr, but since neither Edda names this husband, most scholars continue to consider him unidentified.
 N. A. Nielsen suggests that she was married to Njord before the Æsir–Vanir War, an interpretation which depends on considering Ullr identical with Freyr, which Rudolf Simek characterizes as "very precarious."

 Modern influence

 Sif has inspired the name of a volcano on the planet Venus (Sif Mons).

 Sif's characterization in modern media tends to be much more martial than in the original sources.
-The Marvel Comics character, Sif, is based on the Sif of Norse myth and is portrayed by Jaimie Alexander in the Marvel Studios film Thor, its sequel, the Marvel's Agents of S.H.I.E.L.D. television series, and the Loki streaming series episode The Nexus Event, where the hair shearing incident has loosely been adapted.
+The Marvel Comics character, Sif, is based on the Sif of Norse myth and is portrayed by Jaimie Alexander in the Marvel Studios film Thor, its sequel, the Agents of S.H.I.E.L.D. television series, and the Loki streaming series episode The Nexus Event, where the hair shearing incident has loosely been adapted.

+Lady Sif appears in Santa Monica Studio's 2022 video game God of War Ragnarök, where she is voiced by Emily Rose.